vishak-kavalur/visitor-management/docs/user-guide.md

 3. For approved visits, the visitor and host will receive real-time notifications

 #### Check-In and Check-Out

+##### Manual Check-In/Check-Out
 1. When a visitor arrives, locate their approved visit
 2. Click the "Check In" button to record their arrival
-3. When they leave, click the "Check Out" button
+3. When they leave, locate their checked-in visit
+4. Click the "Check Out" button to record their departure
-4. These status changes are updated in real-time across all connected devices
+5. These status changes are updated in real-time across all connected devices

+##### Face Recognition Check-In and Check-Out
+1. When a visitor arrives, click the "Verify Face" button on their approved visit
+2. Select the operation type: "Check In"
+3. The system will activate the camera to capture the visitor's face
+4. The captured image is automatically sent to the face recognition system
+5. If the face matches the registered visitor (similarity >= 0.9):
+   - The visit status is automatically updated to "CheckedIn"
+   - The check-in time is recorded
+   - Real-time notifications are sent to relevant users
+6. If the face doesn't match:
+   - An error message is displayed
+   - You can try again or use manual check-in as a fallback

+7. When a visitor is leaving, click the "Verify Face" button on their checked-in visit
+8. Select the operation type: "Check Out"
+9. The system will activate the camera to capture the visitor's face
+10. If the face matches and verification is successful:
+    - The visit status is automatically updated to "CheckedOut"
+    - The check-out time is recorded
+    - Real-time notifications are sent to relevant users

 ### Managing Visitors